cityofaustin/techstack/changelogs/joplin.md

 Added:
 - IA logic for publishing a page [#3823](https://github.com/cityofaustin/techstack/issues/3823)
-- Require a streamfield when publishing a page [3816](https://github.com/cityofaustin/techstack/issues/3827)
+- Require a streamfield when publishing a page [3816](https://github.com/cityofaustin/techstack/issues/3816)
+- Service hours can be the same as location hours [3740](https://github.com/cityofaustin/techstack/issues/3740)

 Deprecated:
 - No longer allow publishing from content list view as a consequence of [#3823](https://github.com/cityofaustin/techstack/issues/3823)